Winter is coming!

 Things to do: Hike a frozen waterfall; Catch an early sunset; Attend one of the many festivals Canada is known for.

 Food to eat: Alberta-raised steak (my recommendation is the Wagyu beef if you have a few extra coins in your pocket)

 3. Hallstatt, Austria: Often ranking as one of the most beautiful villages in the world, this small village looks like a place in which I’d like to close out every chapter of my life.
 It’s impossible to not be amazing when you have a mountain, a lake, and a forest to boast about and this this place knows that.
-Hop on a heated boat or simply stand at the base of the mountain and be grateful for the gorgeous view.
+Hop on a heated boat with your ace boater license or simply stand at the base of the mountain and be grateful for the gorgeous view.

 Things to do: Ice diving in the lake; Thermal spas; Enjoy the markets.